podefr/nucleus/README.md

 	// it will give you a reference to Jquery which will have the nucleus plugin require(["Nucleus-jquery"], function ($) {

-		// We select the parent DOM node where we want to apply our plugins
+		// We select the parent DOM node where we want to apply our plugins.
+		// Nucleus.apply() will be called on all of the elements returned by the $()
 		$('section').nucleus({

 			// And we give the list of plugins.
 Nucleus.addAll will be called with this object.